Mint-System/Odoo-Apps-Account-Financial-Reporting/account_oss_report/tests/TEST_INSTRUCTIONS.rst

 Create invoices:

-- Create an invoice for a partner "Sweden" with country "Sweden"
+- Create an invoice for a partner "Sweden"
 - Add a product and apply the tax "25.0% SE VAT"
-- Copy the invoice twice
+- Confirm and copy the invoice twice
 - In the last invoice change partner with country "Estonia"
 - set tax to "22.0% EE VAT (inkl.)"